Small, Christian school needs help to repair water-damaged building

 MADISON COUNTY, Ala. - The Bessie Allen Preparatory School Missions International has served students in Madison County for at least 60 years.
 Now, the small Christian school is struggling to keep its doors open.

-Administrators say recent storms have turned what once were small repairs into ones that will cost more than the school can afford.
+Administrators said recent storms have turned what once were small repairs into ones that will cost more than the school can afford.

 The Bessie Allen school is "an icon"